 Veronica: You have man boobs.

 Ron: I'm gonna punch you in the ovary.
 Right in the baby maker.

 Veronica: Jazz flute is for little fairy boys.

 - Ron and Veronica in the news room before it gets physical.

 - "Where Are They Now?"
 Epilogue:

-- Champ Kind went on to become a commentator for the NFL; but was later fired after being accused of sexual harrasment by Terry Bradshaw.
+- Champ Kind went on to become a commentator for the NFL; but was later fired after being accused of sexual harassment by Terry Bradshaw.

-- Brian Fantata would have great success as the host of the hit TV show Intercourse Island on the FOX Network.
+- Brian Fantata went on to have great success as the host of the hit reality TV show Intercourse Island on the FOX Network.

-- Brick Tamland is married with 11 children, and is one of the top political advisors to the Bush White House.
+- Brick Tamland is married with 11 children, and is one of the top political advisers to the Bush White House.

-- Ron Burgundy and Veronica Corningstone didn't stay in San Diego for long; they replaced Bill Kurtis and became the first mixed-gender news team, something they're still doing today.
+- Ron Burgundy and Veronica Corningstone didn't stay in San Diego long; Bill Kurtis chose them as his replacement and they became the first mixed-gender network news team; and they're still doing it today.